Certificate in Effective University Instruction 2021-22

 - 25 online modules completed in four blocks

-- Creating an Inclusive and Supportive Online Learning Environment (February/March 2021)
+- Creating an Inclusive and Supportive Online Learning Environment (September-October 2021)

-- Inspiring Inquiry and Preparing Lifelong Learners (May/June 2021)
+- Inspiring Inquiry and Preparing Lifelong Learners in Your Online Course (January-February 2021).

 - “Certificate in Effective University Instruction” awarded upon completion of all four blocks; the Certificate is offered through ACUE and endorsed by the American Council on Education.